 As a Palomar Promise student, you will benefit from the following services:

-- Two years of free course enrollment
+- Up to two years of free tuition

 - Textbook assistance